-If you or someone you know is a veteran looking to start a business, here are nine national veteran-focused organizations that can help you get off the ground.
+If you or another veteran you know are starting a business, here are six national veteran-focused organizations that can help you launch your business.

-The Department of Veteran Affairs (VA) offers a wide range of resources and advice for post-military life, but the Veteran Entrepreneur Portal in particular is an excellent tool for aspiring veteran business owners.
-Here you can find step-by-step guidance for starting a business, including access to financing, government contracting information and other veteran initiatives.
+The Department of Veterans Affairs (VA) offers resources and advice for post-military life, but the Veteran Entrepreneur Portal, in particular, is an excellent tool for aspiring veteran business owners.
+Here, you can find step-by-step guidance on starting a business, including access to financing, government contracting information and other veteran initiatives.

 2. SBA's Office of Veteran Business Development

 The Small Business Administration is often the first stop for any aspiring or current entrepreneur looking for information on all things small business.
-Like the VA's Portal, the SBA's Office of Veteran Business Development houses everything you need to know about special programs and initiatives designed to help veterans in business.
-According to the website, its mission is "to maximize the availability, applicability and usability of all administration small business programs for Veterans, Service-Disabled Veterans, Reserve Component Members, and their Dependents or Survivors."
+Like the VA's portal, the SBA's Office of Veterans Business Development houses everything you need to know about special programs and initiatives designed to help veterans.
+According to the website, its mission is "to maximize the availability, applicability and usability of all administration small business programs for Veterans, Service-Disabled Veterans, Reserve Component Members and their Dependents or Survivors."

 StreetShares is a veteran-run financial solutions provider that caters specifically to veteran business owners and their communities.
 Entrepreneurs can join the organization for free and apply for term loans, lines of credit, contract financing and other programs to meet their business's financial needs.
 StreetShares also provides useful tips and information through its blog.